Clogged Shower Drain? DIY Solutions & When to Call a Plumber

 When Chemical Drain Cleaners Are Appropriate

 Chemical drain cleaners should only serve as a last resort for minor organic clogs when mechanical methods fail.
-These products contain corrosive chemicals like sodium hydroxide (lye) or sulfuric acid that generate intense heat to dissolve organic matter.
+Traditional products contain corrosive chemicals like sodium hydroxide (lye) or sulfuric acid that generate intense heat to dissolve organic matter.
 They work best on fresh, small clogs in modern PVC pipes where standing water is minimal.

 Risks and Safety Concerns

 The dangers of chemical cleaners often outweigh their benefits.
 The heat generated during the chemical reaction can warp or soften PVC pipes and corrode metal pipes, especially in older plumbing systems.
 This damage leads to leaks, bursts, and costly repairs that far exceed the original clog problem.
+In fact, overusing chemical drain cleaners is listed as one of the most common plumbing mistakes homeowners make.

 Health hazards present equally serious concerns.
 Toxic fumes cause respiratory irritation, coughing, dizziness, and can trigger asthma attacks.
 Skin or eye contact results in chemical burns that may cause permanent damage or blindness.
 If the product splashes back due to a complete blockage, the results can be catastrophic.